-None really, although there is an expectation that people have have come across this issue with leadership not really leaning in to the transformation, that they are pretty much behaving as they normally have and would like to work this issue.
+Expectation is that people have have come across the issue of leadership not really leaning in to the transformation, that they are pretty much behaving as they normally have.

 Information for Program Team

 This is an outline for the session.
 After the introductions, scene setting, we will run through the following steps: